-Six years and several models after the launched of the popular DS handheld game system, malady Nintendo announced its next generation system on March 23rd – the Nintendo 3DS.
+Six years and several models after the launched of the popular DS handheld game system, Nintendo announced its next generation system on March 23rd – the Nintendo 3DS.

-In a brief Japanese press release, treatment Nintendo gave only scant details about the new handheld product.
-In the wake of a rush of 3D technology in recent months, treatment Nintendo is adding its own footing with the product, which they way will allow for 3D viewing with the naked eye.
+In a brief Japanese press release, Nintendo gave only scant details about the new handheld product.
+In the wake of a rush of 3D technology in recent months, Nintendo is adding its own footing with the product, which they way will allow for 3D viewing with the naked eye.
 The Yomiuri Shimbun speculated that the 3DS’ video panel will use 3D LCD technology developed by Sharp.

 Nintendo proclaimed that the 3DS will be backwards compatible with DS and the DSi series games, as the DS was with GameBoy Advanced games.
 The company stated that as of December of 2009 they had sold 125 million DS units worldwide, of which nearly 30 million were in Japan alone the Chunichi Shimbun added.

 Beyond that, Nintendo revealed that they anticipate launching sales of the new unit by March of 2011.
 However, they noted that other details, such as images, price and specifications, would not be disclosed until the Los Angeles E3 convention, which starts on June 15th this year.